 Overall, BigCommerce is better in SEO functionalities out of the box and offers greater flexibility with URLs.

-While Shopify is also decent and allows you to add keywords, and modify meta titles, descriptions, and blog post URLs, it lags behind BigCommerce om SEO.
+While Shopify is also decent and allows you to add keywords, and modify meta titles, descriptions, and blog post URLs, it lags behind BigCommerce in SEO search engine optimization.

 Shopify and BigCommerce both offer excellent support across multiple channels.